Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/05_Business_Blueprint.md

 ## Overview

 This document defines the complete operating model of Nexora, an AI-powered B2B SaaS company.
-It serves as the business foundation for the entire HubSpot implementation project.

-Every CRM object, workflow, automation, integration, dashboard, and report implemented throughout this project will be based on the business processes defined in this blueprint.
+It establishes how the business operates across marketing, sales, customer success, customer support, operations, and product engineering while providing the operational foundation for every customer-facing business process.

 ---

 # Business Overview

-Nexora is a subscription-based SaaS company that helps growing businesses centralize marketing, sales, customer success, operations, and analytics through AI-powered automation.
+Nexora is a subscription-based AI-powered B2B SaaS company that helps growing businesses centralize marketing, sales, customer success, operations, and analytics through intelligent automation.

+The platform enables organizations to manage their complete customer lifecycle from first interaction to long-term customer growth using one unified CRM ecosystem.

 ---